tweag/kernmantle/README.md

 where each effect can transmit its result to the next one.

 This chain of interlaced effects is the `Rope`.
 Each effect is lifted in the `Rope` with the `strand` function.
-Effects can be interpreted (transform to an actual calculation, possibly with side-effects, or to other effect types) thanks to the `entwine` function.
+Effects can be interpreted (transformed to an actual calculation, possibly with side-effects, or to other effect types) thanks to the `entwine` function.

 ## To build